Eventyret/PokeDash/README.md

 - The minigame (aka Battle) needs a bit more attention to details, some people have requested to make use of stats to make a winner instead of random.
 - Legend for BarChart, this is working fine for Pie Chart but due to the package, it seems to have an issue with loading undefined on Bar charts.
 - Filter by other types.
 Currently it the table only sorts.
+- If the server does not respond and we get an error, you will be stuck on a loading screen, I'm working on implementing a error handler to remove the loadingscreen and show an error.
+Reason was I sadly did not get enough time to impement this, but the idea is then to redirect to a page.
+As without the data we are unable to display anything to the user.

 ## Technologies Used